iamjosephmj/Rx-Clean/README.md

 ### Benefits

-* Parts of the code get decoupled, and easier to reuse and test.
+* Parts of the code get decoupled
+* Easier to reuse.
+* Easier to write unit-tests.
 * There’s a method to the madness.
 When someone else works on your code, they can learn the app’s architecture and will understand it better.